grokible/sails-tutorial-1/TUTORIALS/TUTORIAL02.md

     pm ['lastName'] = StringUtil.cleanProperName (pm ['lastName'])
 ```

+## Enabling Persistence on our Create Endpoint, and fixing the Proper Names

 We left this disabled for easy testing (so we wouldn't pollute the database with junk records).
 We will now enable this:
 ```Javascript